lazaronixon/react-native-turbolinks/README.md

 ## Objects
 #### `Route`
 - Url properties
-  - `url:` Url to visit.
+  - `url`: Url to visit.
 (Required)
 - Component properties
-  - `component:` Component to visit.
+  - `component`: Component to visit.
 (Required)
-  - `modal:` A boolean to show a view without navbar and backbutton.
+  - `modal`: A boolean to show a view without navbar and backbutton.
 (Default false)
   - `passProps`: Passes this in as props to the rendered component.
 - Common properties
-  - `title:` The default value is the title of the Web page.
+  - `title`: The default value is the title of the Web page.
-  - `subtitle:` A subtitle for visitable view.
+  - `subtitle`: A subtitle for visitable view.
-  - `titleImage:` A image to show on navbar.
+  - `titleImage`: A image to show on navbar.
   - `navBarHidden`: Hidden navigation bar.
 (Default false)
   - `navBarDropDown`: Show a small dropdown next to the title.
 (Default false)(iOS Only)
   - `leftButtonIcon`: A left button icon. (iOS Only)
   - `rightButtonIcon`: A right button icon. (iOS Only)
-  - `navIcon:` Set the icon to display in the 'home' section of the action bar.
+  - `navIcon`: Set the icon to display in the 'home' section of the action bar.
 (Android Only)
-  - `actions:` A Array of `action` objects to mount a menu.
+  - `actions`: A Array of `action` objects to mount a menu.
   - `action`: If action is 'advance', so it will perform a animated push, if "replace" will perform a pop without animation.
 (Default 'advance')

 #### `AppOption`